ascherer/cwebbin/README.txt

 	ctangle.exe binary to create the TIE processor and then create the complete set of change files according to Makefile.bcc.
 Good luck!

-[MS/WINDOWS, MS/VC++ 4.1] I can no longer support this compiler and most
+[MS/WINDOWS, MS/VC++ 4.1 and 6.0] I can no longer support this compiler and
-	likely it is impossible to install CWEBbin with this version of the Microsoft compiler.
+	most likely it is impossible to install CWEBbin with this version of the Microsoft compiler.
 The current version of MS/VC++ is supported through binary versions of CTANGLE and CWEAVE at http://www.literateprogramming.com.

-[MS/WINDOWS, MS/VC++ 6.0] Double-click on "cwebbin.dsw" and proceed as usual.
-	"Batch build" should result in "ctangle.exe", "cweave.exe", and "wmerge.exe".
-Then proceed by hand.
-See the gcc Makefile.unix for the "real thing".
-Good luck!

 %%% LIST OF FEATURES %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%